Introduction and Overview of File Renaming in Linux

 - rename ‘s/old-name/new-name/’ records

-If you now don’t wish to have rename presented on your system, kill it using the item boss.
+If you now don’t wish to have a rename presented on your system, kill it using the item boss.
 Or then again from the terminal.

 - sudo capable dispose of rename